Nigel2392/go-django/docs/sqlc.md

 These directives can allow for extra functionality, such as declaring relations, labels and more.

+Multiple directives can be set on a single column or table, and are separated by a semicolon.

 For example, to specify a foreign key relation, you can use the `fk` directive.

 ### Column Directives